-New York City Lawyers — Disputes With Adjoining Property Owners
+Lawyers Resolving Disputes With Adjoining Property Owners

 Since being founded in 1919, Greenberg, Trager & Herbst, LLP, has established itself as a leading construction law firm known for its commitment to high-quality representation and extensive knowledge of all construction issues, including resolving disputes with adjoining property owners through negotiation and/or litigation.
 This is an important issue in New York City since construction often requires dealing with neighboring property owners.

-Excavation, Underpinning and Adjoining Property Owner Disputes and Litigation
+Excavation, Underpinning And Adjoining Property Owner Disputes

-We can assist with preparing the necessary agreements you need to obtain access as well as handling negotiations and litigation involving obtaining such access when the terms cannot be worked out between the parties.
+We can assist with preparing the necessary agreements you need to obtain access as well as handling negotiations and litigations involving obtaining such access when the terms cannot be worked out between the parties.